LucasCur/pseudopy/README.md

 # PseudoPY
-- The only usable pseudopy file extensions are ".pseudopy" and ".pspy"
+- The only usable pseudopy file extensions are ".pseudopy" and ".pspy".
-- All pseudocode must be contained within a "main" file with a pseudopy file extension, or will not be ran by the parser
+- All pseudocode must be contained within a "main" file with a pseudopy file extension, or will not be ran by the parser.
-- All normal python syntax is still functional and available
+- All normal python syntax is still functional and available.
-- Indents are no longer neccesary for code to function, however still highly recommended as this feature is experimental and may introduce errors to code when used
+- Indents are no longer neccesary for code to function, however still highly recommended as this feature is experimental and may introduce errors to code when used.
-- All new pseudocode alternative syntax can be found under the "Syntax" section
+- All new pseudocode alternative syntax can be found under the "Syntax" section.

 ## Syntax
-- [v1.0] [ENDING DENOTATION] "endwhile", "endfunction", "endif", "next i", etc. can all be used to denote the end of a statement, loop or function.
+- [v1.0] [ENDING DENOTATION] `endwhile`, `endfunction`, `endif`, `next i`, etc. can all be used to denote the end of a statement, loop or function.

-- [v1.0] [FUNCTIONS] "function" can be used instead of "def" when defining functions.
+- [v1.0] [FUNCTIONS] `function funcName():` can be used instead of `def funcName():` when defining functions.

-- [v1.1] [FOR LOOPS] "for x = y to z" can be used instead of "for x in range(y,z)".
+- [v1.1] [FOR LOOPS] `for x = y to z` can be used instead of `for x in range(y,z)`.

-- [v1.1] [ANTI-REPLACE] If the parser changed all instances of "function" to "def" inside your code to make the pseudocode run in python, however for a singular instance or multiple instances you want this to not be the case (i.e. you referenced the word "function" in a string and the parser changed it to "def", then include a $ after "function" and this instance of function will not be replaced.
-If however, you want a $ to come after the word function inside your code for whatever reason and this is now preventing that, simply add another $ as if the first one you added doesn't exist). **This is applicable to all cases when words may be replaced, not just with the word "function"**
+- [v1.1] [ANTI-REPLACE] If the parser, for example, changed all instances of one word to another, such as "function" to "def" `(which is done to allow you to define functions using the keyword function instead of def)`, you are able to revert this for specific instances by including a **$** after the word, which will prevent the change and remove itself after doing so, leaving the word unchanged in the final parsed code that is ran.
+If however, you do want a **visible** **$** to come after the word for whatever reason and this is now preventing that, simply add another **$** as if the first one you added doesn't exist. **This is applicable to all cases when words may be replaced, not just with the word "function"**
 -
 ## Example Usage